UniversalDependencies/docs/_ja-overview/introduction.md

 - The English Translation of Inflection Form by Dr. Irena Srdanovic [https://gist.github.com/masayu-a/3e11168f9330e2d83a68](https://gist.github.com/masayu-a/3e11168f9330e2d83a68)

-### Lexicon-based or Usage-based

-The term 'usage-based' is not exactly same as Langacker's Usage-based model.

 ### Issues on UD PoS tagset

-The UD doesn't define lexicon-based or usage-based PoS tagset.
+The UD PoS tagset doesn't clarify whether the tagset is lexicon-based or usage-based PoS tagset.
+UD for Japanese on BCCWJ is used Short Unit Word for the word unit and 'usage' of SUW for PoS.

 ## Dependency Links

 ### General Description
 * Strictly Head Final
 * Arrow from modifier to head

 ### Annotation Schema
 * Kyoto Corpus Schema
 Label: D, P, I, A